 Bursar’s Office Takeover participant Victor Goode (Weinberg ’70) said he never experienced overt racial harassment during his time at NU.

-“But some of my friends did, and that created an atmosphere that led me to believe if it can happen to them, it will happen to me at some point,” he said.
+“But some of my friends did,” Goode said.
+“That created an atmosphere that led me to believe if it can happen to them, it will happen to me at some point.”

-A sense of “alienation” from the greater NU community, he said, was palpable throughout the University and had differing impacts on black students.
+A sense of “alienation” from the greater NU community, he said, was palpable throughout the University and had differing effects on black students.

-Ogletree, the Bursar’s Office Takeover leader, recounted a range of racist incidents against black students during her time at the University: white students throwing beer cans out of windows at black students, unfair disciplinary action toward black students and being treated as an “object” by the University to culturally educate others.
+Ogletree, the Bursar’s Office Takeover leader, recounted a range of racist incidents against black students during her time at the University: white students throwing beer cans out of windows at them, administrators disciplining them unfairly and faculty members treating them as an “object” for culturally educating others.

 Half a century later, students say while overt incidents may be rare, the feeling remains.
 According to the 2016 Black Student Experience Task Force Report, less than half of respondents agreed that NU is welcoming for black students.

 The former FMO coordinator said incidents like the “Racist Olympics” largely characterized the environment at the time.
 In 2012, members of the Ski Team hosted a “Beer Olympics”-style contest in which attendees wore culturally insensitive costumes, including Native American headdresses.

 “You may not have someone walking up to you and calling you a racial epithet on Sheridan.
-But I had people during my time here walk up to me like, ‘Hey, oh are you an athlete?’”
+But I had people during my time here walk up to me like, ‘Hey, are you an athlete?’”
 Clarke said.
-“I was like 5’9”, maybe 120 pounds, like, do I really look like a Division I football player or basketball player?”
+“I was 5’9”, maybe 120 pounds, do I really look like a Division I football player?”

-Weinberg freshman Taylor Bolding said efforts to make campus more diverse and inclusive first require a committed “changing of the campus culture” to address the systemic issues existing within Northwestern.
+Weinberg freshman Taylor Bolding said efforts to make campus more diverse and inclusive first require a committed “changing of the campus culture” to address the systemic problems existing within Northwestern.

 Earlier this year, the University sent a Campus Climate for Diversity survey to undergraduate and graduate students.
 Brown-Henderson said its insights will be valuable in moving forward to tackle these concerns.

-But Bolding said Northwestern’s environment, in a lot of ways, can be “very off-putting” for students now.
-For example, she said, when a friend and prospective student visited campus during last month’s Wildcat Days, he quickly knew NU wasn’t the right fit for him.
+But for black students on campus now, Bolding said the environment can be “very off-putting.”
+For example, she said, when a friend and prospective student visited campus during last month’s Wildcat Days, he quickly knew Northestern wasn’t the right fit for him.
 Comparing the University to the other schools he’d visited, Bolding said her friend told her it felt much less inclusive for nonwhite folks.

 “I was walking across Sheridan and I just got so angry and fed up,” Bolding said.
 “My friend’s only been here for a day and he’s saying nothing but truth: This place wasn’t built for students like me, or students of color in mind.”

-Bennett said the University has prioritized engaging with black students since the 2015 protest.
+Bennett said the University has place a higher priority on black student engagement since the 2015 protest.

 He cited the establishment of community dialogues, a Northwestern initiative created to address concerns from the protest.
 The sessions continue to provide administrators valuable opportunities to examine issues salient to students, he said.

-Brown, the FMO coordinator, said the dialogues feel less for students themselves, and more like a way for the University to continue “checking off boxes.”
+Brown, the FMO coordinator, said the dialogues often feel like they’re not really for students, but more of a way for the University to continue “checking off boxes.”

 Sessions regarding the Black House and black student experiences should have been held at the Black House, Brown said — instead they were held at central spots across campus.
-Moving forward, she said if the University wants black students to attend the sessions, administrators should be more intentional about advertising them.
+Moving forward, she said if the University wants black students to attend the sessions, administrators should be more intentional when planning them.